AI-Hypercomputer/maxtext/docs/contributing.md

 ### Testing Changes Locally

-To run a standalone Airflow server locally without uploading your changes, run the following from your copy of this repository:
+To run a dag file in a temporary local environment, use the `local-airflow.sh`:

 ```
 gcloud auth login --update-adc
-AIRFLOW_HOME=$PWD PYTHONPATH=. airflow standalone
+scripts/local-airflow.sh path/to/dag_file.py
 ```

+The script will symlink just the DAG provided to speed up parsing times.

 This functionality is extremely experimental, and not all DAGs are expected to work with a local standalone server.
 Only the Airflow server runs locally.
 Tests will still run in the project defined in each DAG, so use this option with caution.